The medieval village of Saint Emilion is located 40km north-east of Bordeaux in South-West France.

 The Tour du Roy stands nearby the Couvent des Ursulines.

-The convent was founded during the 17th century by the sisters who invented the recipe of the famous macaroons, the specialty of Saint Emilion!
+They also invented the recipe of the famous macarons, the specialty of Saint Emilion!

 Saint Emilion – Couvent des Cordeliers

-The Porte Brunet is located on the eastern rampart and near the ruins of the Couvent des Cordeliers.
+The Porte Brunet is located on the eastern rampart, next to the ruined Couvent des Cordeliers.

-The monastery was erected in the late 14th century by the Franciscan Cordeliers in order to re-establish discipline in the religious community.
+The Franciscan Cordeliers erected the monastery in the late 14th century in order to re-establish discipline in the religious community.

-The cloisters escaped destruction during the French Revolution and were restored.
+The cloister is the only building that escaped destruction during the French Revolution.

 A Flamboyant Gothic arch serves as entrance to a series caves hollowed into the rock and used as storage for sparkling white and rosé wines.

-Look attentively at the facades of the surrounding buildings and you will discover countless architectural features that escaped demolition.
+Look attentively at the surrounding facades as you’ll discover countless architectural features that escaped demolition.

-It takes at least a half day to visit Saint Emilion, a whole day would be perfect as there is a lot to discover and may be enjoy the delicious wine…
+It takes at least a half day to visit Saint Emilion, however, a whole day would be perfect to allow for wine tasting!

 Coordinates and map for Saint Emilion: Lat 44.894387 – Long -0.155729